 The annual OASDI surplus (red columns) peaked in 2007 but will run annual deficits indefinitely from here on (below).
 This is due to the decelerating annual growth of the 25-64yr/old population (blue line) and swelling 65+yr/old population (grey line).
 The impact of the collapse of the growth among the working age population and swelling elderly population means not only will intra-governmental trust fund not buy Treasury's but greater marketable Treasury issuance will be necessary to cover the shortfall.

-The chart below shows Treasury marketable debt (red line) vs. the Federal Funds interest rate (columns, quarterly).
-In the boxes the change in marketable debt per interest rate cycle vs. full time jobs creation (net) per cycle...the sharp acceleration of marketable debt and the deceleration of full time jobs creation is very apparent.
+The chart below shows Treasury marketable debt vs. the Federal Funds interest rate (quarterly)...I'm already assuming the Fed hikes to 1% this December.
+Also, in the boxes the change in marketable debt per interest rate cycle vs. full time jobs creation (net) per cycle...the sharp acceleration of marketable debt and the deceleration of full time jobs creation is very apparent.
 The decelerating growth in jobs vs. the surging debt is rather important as it's only through more jobs that a larger economy and tax base is created that is hopefully sufficient to pay back the debt (LOL) or more likely simply service the ever larger debt load.
 Absent the growth in jobs and tax base, the only other option to constrain the debt service is to lower the Federal Funds rate (think NIRP or negative interest rates wherein the largest corporations are paid to take loans and the government pays itself to issue new debt and banks charge savers to hold their money).

 Marketable Treasury Debt as of December 1, 2016...$14.4 trillion